Kinetic Exchange Income Distribution Models with Saving Propensities: Inequality Indices and Self-Organised Poverty Level: Introduction

-In generic kinetic exchange models of income or wealth distributions in a society, one studies a system of $N$ agents who interact among themselves through two-agent money ($m$) conserving stochastic trade (scattering) processes, where each one saves a fraction $\lambda$ of their money or wealth at each trade (exchange) or instant of time \cite{chakraborti2000statistical,chatterjee2004pareto}.
+In generic kinetic exchange models of income or wealth distributions in a society, one studies a system of $N$ agents who interact among themselves through two-agent money ($m$) conserving stochastic trade (scattering) processes, where each agent saves a fraction $\lambda$ of the money or wealth at each trade (exchange) or instant of time \cite{chakraborti2000statistical,chatterjee2004pareto}.
+While a model with no saving behavior for the agents yields the well known Gibbs distribution for the steady state, a non-zero saving propensity results in the market being interacting, with steady state wealth distributions having a most probable value and exponentially decaying on both sides of it.
 The resulting steady state distributions $P(m)$ of money, for different values of the saving propensities $\lambda$ are compared with the available data (see e.g., \cite{chakrabarti2013econophysics,chatterjee2007kinetic}).
-One can also study the effect of modification in the kinetic exchange dynamics such that one of the agents in any chosen pair participating in the trading (or scattering) process has the lowest money or wealth at that point of time, while the other agent is selected randomly from the rest of the population, with no constraint in the value of money possessed. \cite{pianegonda2003wealth,ghosh2011threshold}.
-Alternatively, one can also choose the pair of agents based on their total wealth, such that one of them has money below an arbitrarily chosen poverty-line and the other one, selected randomly from the whole population can have any value of money.
+While a peaked distribution (better fitted to a Gamma distribution) arises simply as a result of individual saving tendencies of the population, a more involved feature in the market economy like a self generated poverty level can arise through selective trading mechanisms.
+In this regard, one can also study the effect of modification in the kinetic exchange dynamics such that one of the agents in any chosen pair participating in the trading (or scattering) process has the lowest money or wealth at that point of time, while the other agent is selected randomly from the rest of the population, with no constraint on the amount of money possessed. \cite{pianegonda2003wealth,ghosh2011threshold}.
+Alternatively, one can also choose the pair of agents based on their total wealth, such that one of them has money below an arbitrarily chosen poverty-level and the other one, selected randomly from the whole population can have any amount of money.
 The kinetic exchange dynamics is continued until no agent is left with money below a new Self-Organized Poverty-Line or SOPL \cite{ghosh2011threshold} (see also \cite{iglesias2010simple,chakrabarti2021development}).
-Then by varying $\lambda$, it is investigated whether the SOPL can be shifted upwards.
+Then by varying $\lambda$, it is investigated whether the SOPL can be shifted to higher values of money.
+The motivation for our study is threefold - (i) to generate a clear idea about whether and under what conditions can the well established $\lambda = 0$ exponential, with $m = 0$ recording the highest $P(m)$, be shifted to a non-zero $m$ value such that most of the agents are not paupers, (ii) to reduce the social inequalities by reducing the inequality indices g and k and (iii) to calculate SOPL as a function of $\lambda$ (fixed over time) and $\rho$ ($\lambda$ varying over time) with the aim of finding the condition for which it increases, so that higher number of agents participating in the trading exchange can have wealth at least above a threshold value of $m$, pointing to a more stable economy.